Mexican Sweet Potatoes | Camotes Enmielados

 How to Make Camotes

 You can make them on the stove or use your pressure cooker or Instant Pot.
-I like to use my IP so that I don’t heat up my kitchen, being that it’s quite hot year-round where I live.
+I like to use my Instant Pot so that I don’t heat up my kitchen, being that it’s quite hot year-round where I live.

 To start pour water into your pot, then add the granulated piloncillo, the cinnamon sticks, spices and salt.
 Simmer until the piloncillo has dissolved and the spices begin to release their scent.